 Wedge's mouth fell open slightly.
 "What?!
 If you'd been wrong, odds were I would've been killed before you took him down some other way!"

-"I thought Corellians didn't care about odds?"
-Winter said, her mouth twitching into a grin.
+"I thought Corellians didn't care much for odds?"
+Winter retorted, her mouth twitching into a grin.
 "Sure didn't seem like you did when you threw yourself at these three."

 "Well, that was different," he muttered, slowly climbing to his feet.
-He had a throbbing ache in his hip from when he'd hit the floor, and knew that he'd have a carpet of bruises in the morning.
+He had a throbbing ache in his hip from when he'd hit the floor and figured he'd have a carpet of bruises in the morning.
 But at least Winter was safe.
 "Our lives depended on it then," he finished weakly.

 "They may still," she said, straightening and standing as she heard the step of more people behind them.
 She turned, and Wedge could see the old woman and her two Devaronian comrades.
 Their blasters were aimed in their general direction.